 5. Dive deep: Learn more about each cultural background

 Understanding the people and cultures you lead and manage is crucial for effective leadership.
 For example, being aware of geopolitical relationships and potential risks will ensure that you make better decisions.
-Sean advises leaders to get familiar with several cultural aspects of their teams and delving into matters such as:
+Sean advises leaders to get familiar with several cultural aspects of their teams and delve into matters such as:

 - Get familiar with salary, bonus, and benefit structures and comprehend the importance of understanding currency conversion